Ryan Murphy (producer): Emmy Awards

-Murphy has won 6 Primetime Emmy Awards out of 36 nominations as a producer, writer and director.
+Murphy has won 6 Primetime Emmy Awards out of 39 nominations as a producer, writer and director.

 Golden Globe Awards

 The Golden Globe Awards are awarded annually by the Hollywood Foreign Press Association recognizing excellence in film, both American and international, and American television.
 Murphy has won one award as a producer.

 Grammy Awards

 The Grammy Awards are awarded annually by the National Academy of Recording Arts and Sciences of the United States.
 Murphy has been nominated for two awards as a producer.

 Tony Awards

 Murphy has won one Tony Award out of two nominations as a producer.

 Frequent collaborators

 Throughout Murphy's various film and television projects, he had worked with various actors and actresses repeatedly.
-This includes, Jessica Lange, Sarah Paulson, Evan Peters, Kathy Bates, Angela Bassett, Billy Porter, Darren Criss, and Andrew Rannells among many others.
+This includes Jessica Lange, Gwyneth Paltrow, Niecy Nash-Betts, Sarah Paulson, Evan Peters, Nathan Lane, Leslie Grossman, Kathy Bates, Angela Bassett, Darren Criss, Matt Bomer, Patti LuPone, Billie Lourd, John Stamos, and Naomi Watts among many others.
+Sarah Paulson has appeared the most frequently in 7 different television projects while Matt Bomer, Cameron Cowperthwaite, Leslie Grossman, Billie Lourd, Niecy Nash-Betts, and Hudson Oz have all appeared in 5.

+Note the table below only lists frequent collaborators from Murphy's television series, with several actors listed also appearing in his films.